 Peloton (PTON) Gains As Market Dips: What You Should Know

-Coming into today, shares of the exercise bike and treadmill company had lost 6.04% in the past month.
-In that same time, the Consumer Discretionary sector lost 7.01%, while the S&P 500 gained 6.83%.
+Coming into today, shares of the exercise bike and treadmill company had lost 4.51% in the past month.
+In that same time, the Consumer Discretionary sector gained 0.75%, while the S&P 500 gained 5.45%.

-PTON will be looking to display strength as it nears its next earnings release.
-On that day, PTON is projected to report earnings of -$0.11 per share, which would represent year-over-year growth of 45%.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.11 billion, up 112.54% from the prior-year quarter.
+Wall Street will be looking for positivity from PTON as it approaches its next earnings report date.
+This is expected to be May 6, 2021.
+The company is expected to report EPS of -$0.11, up 45% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.11 billion, up 112.38% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for PTON.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors should also note any recent changes to analyst estimates for PTON.
+Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
+Within the past 30 days, our consensus EPS projection has moved 0.37% lower.
 PTON is currently a Zacks Rank #3 (Hold).

-In terms of valuation, PTON is currently trading at a Forward P/E ratio of 351.48.
-For comparison, its industry has an average Forward P/E of 15.26, which means PTON is trading at a premium to the group.
+Investors should also note PTON's current valuation metrics, including its Forward P/E ratio of 338.87.
+This represents a premium compared to its industry's average Forward P/E of 15.25.